websharpstudios/cloudfront/README.md

 ## Premium Support

 We offer premium support packages at [fronts.cloud](https://fronts.cloud/), which includes the customized themes for by bu.
 This template provides advanced samples, additional features, and modules to enhance your development experience.
-Gain access to premium support and take advantage of the StartSharp template by visiting our website for more information.
+Gain access to premium support and take advantage of the CloudFront templates by visiting our website for more information.

 ## Database Support